eliasson/markuseliasson.se/content/article/your-obstacles-are-your-obstacles.md

 - Do not distribute more than necessary

 {{% post-scriptum %}}
 This was the first post in a series of posts.
-Next week, I will tackle _technical debt_.
+Next week, I will tackle [technical debt.](/article/technical-debt/)
 {{% /post-scriptum %}}